tcltk/tklib/embedded/md/tklib/files/modules/tooltip/tooltip.md

         either the entry index or the entry label\.
 The widget must be a menu widget but the entries do not have to exist when the tooltip is set\.

-      * __\-items__ *name*
+      * __\-items__ *items*

-        This option is used to set a tooltip for canvas widget or listbox items\.
-        For the canvas widget, the item must already be present in the canvas widget and will be found with a __find withtag__ lookup\.
-For listbox widgets the item\(s\) may be created later but the programmer is responsible for managing the link between the listbox item index and the corresponding tooltip\.
-If the listbox items are re\-ordered, the tooltips will need amending\.
+        This option is used to set a tooltip for canvas, listbox or ttk::treview items\.
+For the canvas widget, the item must already be present in the canvas and will be found with a __find withtag__ lookup\.
+For listbox and ttk::treview widgets the item\(s\) may be created later but the programmer is responsible for managing the link between the listbox or ttk::treview item index and the corresponding tooltip\.
+If the listbox or ttk::treview items are re\-ordered, the tooltips will need amending\.

-        If the widget is not a canvas or listbox then an error is raised\.
+        If the widget is not a canvas, listbox or ttk::treview then an error is raised\.

+      * __\-tab__ *tabId*

+        The __\-tab__ option can be used to set a tooltip for a ttk::notebook tab\.
+The tab should already be present when this command is called, or an error will be returned\.
+The widget must be a ttk::notebook widget\.

       * __\-tag__ *name*

         The __\-tag__ option can be used to set a tooltip for a text widget tag\.
-The tag should already be present when this command is called or an error will be returned\.
-The widget must also be a text widget\.
+The tag should already be present when this command is called, or an error will be returned\.
+The widget must be a text widget\.

       * __\-\-__